ssysy/crazythursday.github.io/README.md

 #### 3.2 Hardware Requirements Specification (HRS) Results

-Based on your quantified system performance, comment on how you achieved or fell short of your expected hardware requirements.
-You should be quantifying this, using measurement tools to collect data.

-HRS 01 – Project shall be based on ATmega microcontroller using baremetal C
+HRS 01 – Microcontroller with enough communication ports to establish at least three communicaiton channels.
+This project is based on ATmega328PB microcontroller coded with baremetal C.

-HRS 02 - Project wireless communication parts will be handelled by ESP
+HRS 02 - Microcontroller with WiFi communication ability or equivlent.
+Here wireless communication parts will be handelled by ESP32 S2 Feather through ESP-NOW protocol.

-HRS 06 - One button switch shall be used at the Pitcher Glove to detect whether the 'ball' has been thrown out or not.
+HRS 06 - One push button (momentary switch) shall be used at the Pitcher Glove to detect whether the 'ball' has been thrown out or not.

 Modification & Improvement:

-HRS 03 – A 6-DOF Orientation IMU shall be used for movement detection.
-The sensor shall detect the acceleration and angular velocity at the Pitcher Glove and the Hit Bat.
+HRS 03 – A 6-DOF orientation IMU shall be used for movement detection.
+The sensor shall measure acceleration and angular velocity on the Pitcher Glove and the Hit Bat, with a detection range of at least -4g to 4g and a resolution of $2^{16}$ steps.

 HRS 04 – An LCD used for user interface.
-The display shall communicate with the microcontroller via UART bus.
+The display shall be able to communicate with the microcontroller via UART, I2C or equivalent communication protocol.

-HRS 05 - A 5V and 3.3V power supply to power up the ESP and ATmega.
+HRS 05 - A power supply that can provide rated power for the used mircocontrollers, in this case: 3.3V for ESP32 S2 Feather and 5V for ATmega328PB.

 ### 4. Conclusion